valgaze/speedybot/README.md

 ## In a nutshell

 Speedybot is a "toolkit" to take you from zero to a useful bot.
-Dive in immediately and focus the stuff that matters-- features, workflows/integrations, content, & interactivity, etc
+Dive in immediately and focus on the stuff that matters-- features, workflows/integrations, content, & interactivity, etc

 Speedybot instruments on top of the incredibly useful **[webex-node-bot-framework](https://github.com/WebexSamples/webex-node-bot-framework)** and steps through the fastest path to a working bot and provides some convenience features